 But once you leave the house, he might not be as adoring.

-He acts like he does not know you when you put on his leash and open the door.
+When you put on his leash and harness and open the door, he acts like he does not know you.
 He pulls on the leash and seems more interested in every other person or dog than you.

 Want to start working on this and get a dog who will pay attention and focus during dog walks?